 There are no specific tests to confirm the diagnosis of migraine.
 However, the International Headache Society defines that if a person suffers from 5 or more attacks of headache which last for 4 hours to 3 days with pulsating pain, aggravated by certain activity, and is associated with nausea or any kind of sensitivity can be migraine.
 Dr. Rocchi ( chiropractor ) advises that a patient should keep a diary of symptoms, noting down the triggering points and the time of onset for better diagnosis and treatment.
 He also advises that certain lifestyle alterations can help in reducing the frequency of pain such as-

 - Drinking plenty of water

 - Regular physical exercise

-However, Dr. Rochhi also recommends that to treat the migraine pain, chiropractic treatments can be very effective.
-Dr. Rocchi uses a computerized instrument which directs low force impulses to restricted areas of the spine to improve movement and provides feedback into the nervous system to reduce pain.
-He also uses the Trigenics Neurological Treatment system for treating soft tissues and muscle pains effectively that might be contributing to the migraine headaches.
+However, Adam also recommends that to treat the migraine pain, chiropractic treatments can be very effective.
+Dr. Rocchi ( chiropractor ) uses a computerized instrument which directs low force impulses to restricted areas of the spine to try and improve movement in the segment.
+He also uses the Trigenics Neurological Treatment system for treating soft tissues and muscle pains that may be contributing to the migraine headaches.

 So, if you feel that you have any of the above symptoms then call (08) 61508783 South Perth to arrange an appointment.